stigok/blog.stigok.com/collections/_posts/2021-04-27-kubernetes-terraform-ingress-nginx-basic-auth-secret.md

 However, if your monitoring solution allows you to provide basic auth credentials this will not be a problem.
 You can create new set of credentials for it and have it authenticate like all other clients.

+### State is always dirty
+A big pain here is that `bcrypt` uses a randomly selected salt value causing it to return a new hash on every call.
+This has the effect of making your state dirty on each and every plan.
+For those who strives to always have a clean state (like me) this is a tad annoying.
+I haven't figured out a work-around yet.

 ## References
 - <https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/>
 - <https://www.terraform.io/docs/language/functions/bcrypt.html>